webfolder/siqueira.tech/_drafts/libdrm/libdrm-basic-tasks.md

 # Get all DRM devices available in the system

-`libdrm` provide a powerful function that allow us to retrieve all information about all devices:
+`libdrm` provide a powerful function that allow us to retrieve a lot of information about all the available devices:

 ```
 drm_public int drmGetDevices(drmDevicePtr devices[], int max_devices)
 ```

+This function expects two parameters:
+1. **devices[]**: this parameter expects an array of `drmDevicePtr` which will be populate inside `drmGetDevices()`; each element in the array has the device information.
+If you want to check the total of devices first, you can set this parameter as NULL and the function will give you the total number of devices available in your system.
+2. **max_devices**: Total of device information that you want to retrieve.

+For trying to illustrate the use of this function in a real code, take a look at the below code snippet:

 ```
+drmDevicePtr dev[MAX_CARDS_SUPPORTED];
+[..]
 total_dev = drmGetDevices(dev, MAX_CARDS_SUPPORTED);
 if (total_dev < 0) {
         printf("Error: drmGetDevices: %s\n", strerror(total_dev));